How do you build muscle? That’s an easy one. You lift weights.

 Muscle alone doesn’t lead to harder punches.
 Yes, weight training makes you stronger, but the muscle gained does not automatically result in powerful punches.

 There are seven reasons why typical boxing weight training is ineffective.

 7 Reasons Why Weight Lifting for Boxers is A Bad Idea

 Weight training doesn’t teach you to relax – quite the opposite actually.

-When your arms are held high, and you’re in your guard, your muscles should be relaxed.
-When you throw a punch, your muscles should be relaxed - right up to the split second before your fist connects.
+When your arms are held high, and you’re on your guard, your muscles should be relaxed.
+When you throw a punch, your muscles should be relaxed – right up to the split second before your fist connects.
 Only at that point, should you be under tension.

 Compare this to weight training, where you’re muscles are in tension the whole time you perform the movement, and you begin to see why the disciplines don’t match.

 You concentrate on applying a force for several seconds when lifting weights, and then you expect to be able to deliver maximum power in a fraction of a second when you fight.
 It just doesn’t work.